 While every estate differs, here is a general timetable:

-• Initial accounting period: Personal representatives must file an inventory within 90 days of appointment (G.S.
-28A-13-2).
+• Initial accounting period: Personal representatives must file an inventory within 3 months of appointment (G.S.
+28A-20-1).

-• Filing the final account: After paying debts and expenses, the representative prepares the final account.
-They file it with the clerk and serve notice on all interested parties.
+• Filing the final account: After paying debts and expenses, the representative prepares the final account and files it with the clerk.

-In total, the wait from filing the final account to clerk’s order typically spans 2–4 months in a straightforward estate.
-Complex estates or contested accounts may take 6 months or longer.
+In total, the wait from filing the final account to clerk review often spans several weeks to a few months in a straightforward estate.
+Complex estates or contested matters may take longer.

 2. Key Steps and Time Frames in North Carolina Probate